 Does toothpaste help cure cold sores?

-A lot of toothpaste brands contain sodium lauryl sulfate (SLS), which can help dry out blisters.
+Many toothpaste brands contain sodium lauryl sulfate, which can help dry out blisters.
 But the evidence suggesting that toothpaste can cure cold sores is only anecdotal.

 What kills cold sores naturally?

-Cold sores tend to go away on their own, but some home remedies such as the ones listed above might be helpful in treating cold sores naturally.
+Cold sores tend to go away on their own, but some home remedies, such as the ones listed above, might help treat cold sores naturally.

 How do you heal a cold sore quickly?

-Cold sores typically go away on their own, but some prescription treatments may help cold sores to go away more quickly.
+Cold sores typically go away on their own, but some prescription treatments may help them go away more quickly.
 They can include:

-By using these home remedies, reducing stress, and keeping healthy, you may be able to lessen the likelihood of future flare-ups and the pain that usually accompanies them.
+By using these home remedies, reducing stress, and keeping healthy, you can lessen the likelihood of future flare-ups and the pain that usually accompanies them.